akshay1027/zerodha-clone/README.md

 ## Backend APIs required for stock market trading system:
 1) Stock market simulator:
     - A list of companies will be present in an array.
-We change the stock prise if them randomnly based on their industry.
+We change the stock prise in them randomnly based on their industry.
     - This has to be a socket connection as we need to change the data in realtime.

 2) Buy/Sell stock: